maryfelmendoza/blogger/README.md

 # Blogger

-In this project I created a simple blog system and learn the basics of Ruby on Rails including:
+In this project we created a simple blog system and learn the basics of Ruby on Rails including:

 Models, Views, and Controllers (MVC)
 Data Structures & Relationships